SubhashreeA1/api-automation-framework/README.md

 target/ExtentReport.html

 This report shows:

-Test names
+-Test names

-Pass/Fail status
+-Pass/Fail status

-Execution details
+-Execution details

 ---

 ## 🧪 Testing Approach
-APIs are first validated manually using Postman.
+-APIs are first validated manually using Postman.
-Automation is then implemented using REST Assured.
+-Automation is then implemented using REST Assured.
-Both success and failure scenarios are tested.
+-Both success and failure scenarios are tested.
-Data-driven testing is used to run the same test with multiple datasets.
+-Data-driven testing is used to run the same test with multiple datasets.

 ----